grain-lang/grain/stdlib/option.md

 ## Values

-Functions for working with the Option data type.
+Functions and constants included in the Option module.

 ### Option.**isSome**